 The Group understands the importance of environmental protection and has incorporated sustainable elements into its procurement decision-making process.
-With preference given to potential suppliers that supplied products in compliance with the standards under the Restriction of Hazardous Substances Directive adopted by the European Union, so as to reduce the environmental pollution brought by the products.
+With preference given to potential suppliers that supply products in compliance with the standards under the Restriction of Hazardous Substances Directive adopted by the European Union, so as to reduce the environmental pollution brought by the products.
 During the selection of products' suppliers, the Group will also give preference to well-known suppliers with reputation in environmental and social aspects, in order to look for suppliers committed to adopting sustainability practices alongside us.
+The Group attaches importance to the environmental impacts of the purchased goods and services.
+More environmentally friendly products or services should be procured by the Group when it is feasible, to minimize negative impacts to the environment and human health, and conserve natural resources.